EyasuTeshome/shifttracker/job-search/JSR-interview-practice-using-the-behavioral-grid-to-answer-behavioral-questions.md

 1. Begin by telling each other the first question you chose to ask each other. **At this time, only the first!**
 2. Discuss the attribute that you think recruiters wish to explore with the questions.
 Is it teamwork?
 Collaboration?
 Resilience?
 3. Together, look at each other's behavioral grid and identify one story that can be used to answer the question.
-    - Share the screen so that you can look at the story together.
+    - Share the screen so that you can look at the different stories together.
-    - Discuss why it’s a good story for the question and how it addresses the attribute that recruiters wish to explore.
+    - Discuss why the story you selected is a good option for the question and how it addresses the attribute that recruiters wish to explore.

 **D. Mock interviews  - 45 min**

 1. Take turns playing the role of interviewer and applicant in a mock interview.
 In each one, the interviewer will ask their partner the 3 behavioral questions: first, the question you shared in step 1, and then the two you haven’t shared with your partner.
 Follow these steps for each question:
-    - The interviewer opens the [interview practice checklist](https://docs.google.com/document/d/1PUtA9kd7nqZNagKn_bAFhcCBe_ucCyH2CSGY47fDAGY/edit?usp=sharing). **You should fill it in during the interview, if possible.**
+    - The interviewer opens the [interview practice checklist](https://docs.google.com/document/d/1PUtA9kd7nqZNagKn_bAFhcCBe_ucCyH2CSGY47fDAGY/edit?usp=sharing) to look at the questions they selected.
     - The interviewer starts [timer](https://vclock.com/timer/#countdown=00:03:00&date=2022-06-24T17:11:04&sound=xylophone&loop=1) (2 min).
     - The interviewer asks the first question.
     - **The applicant answers with the CARL structure.**
     - The interviewer indicates when the time is up.
     - The interviewer completes the checklist for the first question.
-    - The interviewer follows the steps above to ask the second and third questions
+    - The interviewer follows steps a) to f) to ask the second and third questions
-    - The interviewer offers feedback to the applicant about this performance, stressing if the answers provided evidence of the attribute to be explored and explaining why it did or did not (if possible, give concrete examples).
+    - The interviewer offers feedback to the applicant about their performance, stressing if the answers provided evidence of the attribute to be explored and explaining why it did or did not (if possible, give concrete examples).

 **Do not extend the allocated time as you must practice completing tasks on time, as you will need to in your actual interviews.**

-2. Change roles so that now the applicant becomes the interviewer, and repeat all the steps above.
+1. Change roles so that now the applicant becomes the interviewer, and repeat all the steps above.
-3. When you finish all interviews, both of you share the filled-in checklist with your partner. **The applicant will use this for their exercise submission**.
+2. When you finish all interviews, both of you share the filled-in checklist with your partner. **The applicant will use this for their exercise submission**.

 ### Submit your exercise